brianshih1/mini-async-runtime/mdbook/src/executor/api.md

 In Node.js, the entire application runs on a single event loop.
 The event loop is initialized when the `node` command is run.

-In both Tokio and Node.js, the developer doesn't really think of the executor.
-In `mini-glommio`, we need to create the executor explicitly.
+In Tokio and Node.js, the developer can write asynchronous code without ever knowing the existence of the executor.
+With `mini-glommio`, developers need to create the executor explicitly.

 The two main APIs of our executor are: